jaab/CMS-Bootstrap-php-mysql-jquery/README.md

 # CMS-Bootstrap-php-mysql
-Cms for a clinic developed in bootstrap, php, mysql database, javascript
+Cms for a clinic developed in bootstrap, php, mysql database, jquery